 I don’t shop with calculator in hand.
 What if I get to the register and my total is more than I have?
 Embarrassing.

 When we travel, we have to use a pin and chip credit card for flights and accommodations, but we try to pay cash for all other expenses.

 When the kids need clothing or supplies, we pay cash.

 When our minivan needed a new alternator and pulley system, we were so thankful to be able to pay cash for it all.
 I remember a time when an emergency like that would have really messed us up financially for months.

-We’re still learning and some days it’s hard, but we’re determined to live abundantly on a fixed single income.
+We’re still learning and some days, weeks, and months it’s hard, but we’re determined to live abundantly on a fixed single income.

-Linking up: Donna Reidland, Modest Mom, Marilyns Treats, A Proverbs 31 Wife, What Joy is Mine, Life of Faith, Curly Craft Mom, Making Our Life Matter, The Practical Mom, Blogghetti,Creative Learning, Home Stories A to Z, Snapcreativity, Sarah Celebrates, VMG206, Oh My Heartsie Girl, A Little R&R, Classical Homemaking, Wholehearted Home, F Dean Hackett, Rich Faith Rising, Pat and Candy, Play and Learn Everyday, Crystal and Co., Lamberts Lately, I Choose Joy, Frog’s Lilypad, Children are a Blessing, My Learning Table, The Deliberate Mom, A Kreative Whim, Bloom Designs, Frugal Mommas, Life with Lorelai, Happy and Blessed Home, Sincerely Paula, Create with Joy, OMHG Friday, xoxo Rebecca, Being a Wordsmith, Arabah Joy, Kids Activities Blog,
+Linking up: Donna Reidland, Modest Mom, Marilyns Treats, A Proverbs 31 Wife, What Joy is Mine, Life of Faith, Curly Craft Mom, The Practical Mom, Blogghetti,Creative Learning, Home Stories A to Z, Snapcreativity, Sarah Celebrates, VMG206, Oh My Heartsie Girl, A Little R&R, Classical Homemaking, Wholehearted Home, F Dean Hackett, Rich Faith Rising, Pat and Candy, Play and Learn Everyday, Crystal and Co., Lamberts Lately, I Choose Joy, Children are a Blessing, A Kreative Whim, Bloom Designs, Frugal Mommas, Life with Lorelai, Happy and Blessed Home, Sincerely Paula, Create with Joy, OMHG Friday, xoxo Rebecca, Being a Wordsmith, Kids Activities Blog,